microsoft/mu/docs/How/contributing.md

 10. Once the the PR status is all passing it can be squashed and merged (just press the button in the PR).
 If the PR is ready the maintainers may complete it for you.

 That is it.
 Thanks for contributing.

+### General feedback and discussions

+Please start a discussion on the issue tracker.

 ### Contributor License Agreement (CLA)